retrohacking/retrohacking.github.io/_posts/2022-08-19-the-day-ive-almost-broken-my-ubuntu.md

 by changing _"ro"_ (read-only) to _"rw"_ (read-write) we will actually have the privileges for writing and editing files in the system; plus, if we also add _"init=/bin/bash"_ we're asking the kernel to start our shell as first process instead of the classical init file.

-How I've already mentioned, it **will be exectued from the kernel**, and if it is not clear, this picture should be crystalline:
+How I've already mentioned, it **will be executed by the kernel**, and if it is not clear, this picture should be crystalline:

 ![](/img/brokenubuntu/5-privileges.png)